-One of the good things (?) about growing old is that you forget so many things that occurred during your lifetime.
+One of the best (?) things about growing old is that you forget so many things that occurred earlier during your lifetime.

-Not that the forgetfulness is a wonderful thing necessarily, but it does allow for those “Wow, I forgot all about that happening!” moments…and you get to relive & enjoy those past experiences again.
+Not that the forgetfulness is a wonderful thing necessarily, but it does allow for those “Wow, I forgot all about that happening!” moments…and then you get to relive & enjoy those past experiences all over again.

 And often times, it helps reveal how people really felt about you!

 Anyway, about a year ago, I commented on a Facebook post by one of the managers who worked for me for a couple of years at Citi in San Antonio…Renee DeLeon Sanchez.

 She was (and still is) such a good-hearted, warm person who really does an excellent job.

 She & Maggie Castillo Ivins each led half of the senior reps in the USCC’s Sitewide Monitoring Unit.